This is the featured image of the Practical Use of Matching EQ blog article.

-Copying the target sample
+Copying the Target Sample

-I have to say that this process is somewhat difficult.
+I have to say that this process is somewhat tricky.
 It requires countless hours of listening and working on fine details.
-However, it can be of great assistance in terms of training one’s hearing.
+However, it can be of great assistance in terms of training one's hearing.

-Start with a reference.
+Start With a Reference

 Drums - Reference & Target